 Before adopting digital marketing strategies, healthcare marketers would run marketing campaigns and hope for results.
 Now, healthcare marketers can build campaigns using past data and alter campaigns in real-time if they are not producing ideal results.

 In addition to aggregating and analyzing patient data, a healthcare CRM also tracks and reports marketing campaign results.
 This way, healthcare marketers can attribute clinical and financial success to specific campaigns and showcase the value of their department.

 Digital marketing has helped the healthcare industry evolve.
 By using search engines as a tool, creating targeted outreach with great content, engaging patients on social media, and taking advantage of reporting data, patient engagement and loyalty are improved, as well as marketing’s ability to confidently prove their value to the C-suite.

-Still a relatively new aspect of healthcare marketing, digital marketing has already fundamentally changed the way healthcare marketers operate.
-As digital marketing continues to grow and evolve, the healthcare marketing industry will surely follow.
+Digital has already fundamentally changed the way healthcare marketers operate – as the digital landscape evolves, the healthcare marketing industry will surely follow.